ABODFTW/Don-t_Touch_Anything_Game/README.md

 in the src folder is my javascript code which has everything commented and here is an explantion :

 you will find all declared variables at the top and after that any javascript code that is related to the ui stuff after that you will find the section that has game logic with the help of kontra microframework after initilzaing kontra there is sprtie creation with the name of sprite which is the player and then you have enemies list after that is the gameloop which has anything will be updated during the game so you can check this out it's has everything commented.

+you can check my twitter

+@whilelab or @abodxdgames

+*This is my entery in 13kjs challenge